 Agricultural and Biological Engineering

 Energy, food, water and the environment are vital for the well-being of both current and future generations.
 Agricultural and Biological Engineering (ABE) programs prepare students for careers that address these and other vital concerns.
 ABE offers two distinct degree program: Agricultural Engineering and Biological Engineering.
 The Agricultural Engineering program trains professional engineers for rewarding careers in the Machine Systems Engineering specialization or the Environmental and Natural Resources Engineering specialization.
-The Biological Engineering program emphasizes the processing and chemistry of biological materials, the development of food, pharmaceuticals, and industrial products or cellular and biomolecular engineering.
-Both curricula include a combination of courses in biology, life sciences and engineering that provides the essential skills needed to design and/or manage biologically based production or processing systems, and machines.
+The Biological Engineering program emphasizes the processing and chemistry of biological materials, the development of food, pharmaceuticals, and industrial products as well as cellular and biomolecular engineering.
+Both curricula include a combination of courses in science and engineering that provides the essential skills needed to design and/or manage biologically based production or processing systems, and machines.

 Agricultural engineers with a focus on environmental and natural resources engineering work in industries and organizations focused on effective environmental and natural resource management, sources of clean energy and maintaining water and air quality.